lucidworks/searchhub/README.md

 - Fusion 4.1.0 (or 4.1.0-SNAPSHOT if this is before it's released)
 - The Github sources require a Github API key: https://github.com/blog/1509-personal-api-tokens
 - If you want to crawl Twitter, you will need Twitter keys: https://dev.twitter.com/oauth/overview
+- Maven (yes, we use Maven and Gradle.
+Don't ask.)

 ## Get Started